-We hope you like dancing with us and that this primer will “kick start” your dancing knowledge.
 Remember that everyone was new once, and we all have to take the time to come up to speed.
 Just stick with it and soon you will know a lot of dances.

 If you like a particular dance and want to study it, ask someone for the name of the dance.
 We have stepsheets for many dances.
 You also can search online and find the stepsheets and videos for many dances.
 Having the name of the dance choreographer will help.
-Our Stepsheets and Demos Page lists several searchable stepsheet libraries.
+Our Stepsheets and Videos Page lists several searchable stepsheet libraries.

-A suggestion for new line dancers
+A suggestion for new line dancers: just try!

 Dances popular at NVCWDA